 Who is Stealing your Retirement?

 During the writing of my book series, as I calculated the impact of financial advisor or mutual fund fees, it dawned on me that there are lots of ways our retirement can be "stolen" without us realizing it.
-Even the government does this and we accept it because it appears nothing can be done about it.
-For example, while working you and your employer each paid the 6.2% FICA tax for your Social Security benefit.
+Even the government does this, and we accept it because it appears nothing can be done about it.
+For example, while working, you and your employer each paid the 6.2% FICA tax for your Social Security benefit.
 You didn't pay income tax on that contribution when the wages were earned, but the government set the system up to have you pay* income tax on the benefit years later.
-And since the thresholds for determining what percentage of your benefit is subject to tax aren't indexed to inflation, more and more middle-class retirees are paying more income tax, maybe at a higher rate, because Social Security, when added to 401(k) distributions, is being taxed as one.
-Funny how they forgot to mention this on your Social Security statement that your $2,500 a month might only net $2,200 in your pocket.
+And since the thresholds for determining what percentage of your benefit is subject to tax aren't indexed to inflation, more and more middle-class retirees are now paying more income tax, maybe at a higher rate, because Social Security, when added to 401(k) distributions, is being taxed as one.
+Funny how they forgot to mention this on your Social Security statement that your $2,500 a month might only net $2,200 in your pocket after taxes.

 * You will pay income tax on up to 85% of your Social Security benefit when claimed.
 Since Social Security is generally 30% to 60% of someone's retirement income, it's likely that 85% will be subject to income tax unless steps are taken to lessen the impact.
 For those at lower income where Social Security is ~60% or more of their income, they may fall below the threshold and their Social Security will not be taxed.